siddhant3895/siddhant3895/README.md

 ### ⚡ Beyond the Code
 When I'm not optimizing algorithms or debugging simulations, you'll find me:
-- Doing some karate practice, playing football with friends or playing guitar/piano(depends on my mood) or losing in chess to 3500 rated chess engines lol.
+- Doing some karate practice, playing football with friends, drawing manga panels, or playing guitar/piano(depends on my mood) or losing in chess to 3500 rated chess engines lol.
 - Arranging live instrumental sets (Piano, Guitar, Bass Guitar) for a hobby and national commemorative events and college/highschool functions and event with fellow enjoyers :):)